TryGhost/algolia/packages/algolia/README.md

 - `-V, --verbose`, switches on verbose mode, but there's not much too see here (yet)

+- `-sjs --skipjsonslugs`, uses a list of slugs in `config.json` to skip before they're uploaded.
+This method will request all data from Ghost and skip at the point it would normally upload to Algolia.
+If you're getting `414 Request-URI Too Large` errors using `-s`, this is the method to use.

 ## Develop

 This is a mono repository, managed with [lerna](https://lernajs.io/).